 Limes are slightly higher in carbs (8 g net carbs per 100 g for limes versus 6 g net carbs per 100 g for lemons), but the amount of juice you’re using to make lime water is small, so this won’t make much of a difference.

 Both lemons and limes are high in vitamin C and a number of other important micronutrients, such as flavonoids, carotenoids and others.
 Lime water will have similar benefits to your health as lemon water.

 Lemon Water and Dental Health

 An important thing to consider when adding lemon (or lime) water to your regime is that citric acid (contained in citrus fruits) erodes tooth enamel, and could therefore be harmful to your teeth.
 To minimize the risk of erosion, there are a few things you could do:

-- drink through a straw – like this, you’ll minimize the contact of the acid to your teeth
+- Drink through a straw – this way, you’ll minimize the contact of the acid to your teeth

-- do not brush your teeth straight after drinking lemon water – toothpaste contains abrasive substances that will further damage your enamel; instead, simply rinse with water and brush in 30 minutes or so.
+- Do not brush your teeth right after drinking lemon water – toothpaste contains abrasive substances that will further damage your enamel.
+After drinking lemon water, simply rinse with water and brush in 30 minutes or so.

 Lemons have an acidic pH before they enter your body, but when you ingest them, they create alkaline byproducts.

 This is important because alkaline foods help keep acidosis at bay.
 Additionally, lemons can help combat uric acid to reduce the risk of kidney disease.

 Many meats contain purine, which creates uric acid when it is broken down in the body.